-Supervisors: Dr Sara Jones and Dr Luis Cabrera
+Supervisors: Dr Isabelle Hertner and Dr Nando Sigona

 After completing a BA (Hons) in International Management with European Language and Society at the University of Stirling, which included exchange visits to Flinders University, Australia and La Salle, Mexico, Anja came to the University of Birmingham in 2011 for starting her MA in European Studies.
-Her dissertation of the MA entitled “How should the European Union Immigration Policy look like?
-An ethical investigation”.
+Her dissertation of the MA entitled "How would an ethically defensible immigration policy of the European Union look like?".

-For her PhD project which investigates historical influences on the contemporary German immigrant integration discourse, Anja has won a 1+3 ESRC award.
-She is currently in her first year of the programme and completing the Doctoral Training at the College of Social Sciences (MA Social Research).
+For her PhD project which investigates identity construction in the German immigrant integration discourse, Anja has won a 1+3 ESRC award.
+Within the first year of the MA in Social Research, her dissertation analysed the Discourse on Romanian and Bulgarian immigration in the UK and Germany.

 BA (Hons) International Management with European Language and Society, University of Stirling, First Class

 MA European Studies, University of Birmingham with Distinction